 Not affected OpenSSL versions:

-The release of OpenSSL 1.0.1g from the 7th April 2014 closes this bug.
+The release of OpenSSL 1.0.1g on April 7, 2014 closes this bug.

 Is my site affected?

 How do I fix the problem?